Futu - Earnings Call - Q3 2020

 Next, I'd like to invite our CFO Arthur to discuss our financial performance.

-Interest income was $276 million, an increase of 140% year on year and 33% Q on Q. Both margin financing interest income and IPO financing interest income achieved a strong growth.
-Margin financing interest income increased primarily on the back of a significant 142% year on year increase in daily average margin financing balance.
+Interest income was $276 million, an increase of 140% year-on-year and 33% Q-on-Q. Both margin financing interest income and IPO financing interest income achieved a strong growth.
+Margin financing interest income increased primarily on the back of a significant 142% year-on-year increase in daily average margin financing balance.
 IPO financing interest income increased significantly due to the heat Hong Kong IPO market and our clients' increasing appetite to subscribe high-quality IPOs on margin.
 Interest income contributes about 29% of our total revenue.
-Other income was $107 million, up $5.6 million year on year and 52% Q on Q. The growth was primarily due to increase in our IPO subscription service charge income, currency exchange service income, and underwriting fee income.
+Other income was $107 million, up $5.6 million year-on-year and 52% Q-on-Q. The growth was primarily due to increase in our IPO subscription service charge income, currency exchange service income, and underwriting fee income.
 Other income contributes about 11% of our total revenue.

-Total operating expenses were HKD 323 million, an increase of 111% year on year and 22% Q on Q. To break it down, R&D expenses were HKD 150 million, an increase of 111% year on year and 28% Q on Q. The increase was primarily due to increase in R&D headcount to support our business expansion.
-Selling and marketing expenses were HKD 111 million, an increase of 184% year on year and 15% Q on Q. The increase was primarily due to higher branding and marketing spending.
+Total operating expenses were HKD 323 million, an increase of 111% year-on-year and 22% Q-on-Q. To break it down, R&D expenses were HKD 150 million, an increase of 111% year-on-year and 28% Q-on-Q. The increase was primarily due to increase in R&D headcount to support our business expansion.
+Selling and marketing expenses were HKD 111 million, an increase of 184% year-on-year and 15% Q-on-Q. The increase was primarily due to higher branding and marketing spending.
 Although we are more aggressive on our marketing strategy to take advantage of the favorable market condition, our client acquisition costs per each unit continue to trend down in this quarter.
-G&A expenses were HKD 62 million, an increase of 45% year on year and 22% Q on Q. The increase was primarily due to increasing headcount for G&A personnel.
+G&A expenses were HKD 62 million, an increase of 45% year-on-year and 22% Q-on-Q. The increase was primarily due to increasing headcount for G&A personnel.

 Thank you, sir.
-Ladies and gentlemen, we will now begin the question and answer session.
-If you wish to ask a question, please press star followed by the number one on your telephone keypad and kindly wait for your name to be announced.
-Once again, it is star followed by one to ask a question.
-If you wish to cancel your request, you can press the pound or hash key.
+Ladies and gentlemen, we will now begin the question-and-answer session.
+If you wish to ask a question, please press Star followed by the number one on your telephone keypad and kindly wait for your name to be announced.
+Once again, it is Star followed by one to ask a question.
+If you wish to cancel your request, you can press the Pound or Hash key.
 We have the first question coming from the line of Ivy Liu from HSBC.
 Please go ahead.

 Thank you.
-It's Lavi Liu from HSBC, and I have two questions today, mainly on the financial numbers.
+It's Ivy Liu from HSBC, and I have two questions today, mainly on the financial numbers.
 The first one is in the balance sheet, the loans in advance.
 Also, we've seen a very big difference between this number and our margin balance.
 Could management explain the reason of this discrepancy?
 The second number is on the short-term borrowings because we see a sharp increase on this number.
 Could management give us guidance on the source of that funding and also the funding cost trend going forward?
 Thank you.

 Okay.
-Thank you, Avi.
+Thank you, Ivy.
 I will answer your second question first.
 For the short-term borrowing, actually, since the beginning of this year, we start to further optimize our funding source.
 Besides the equity following and also the bank borrowing, we also start to use the equity repo to further lower down our financial cost and further to support our balance sheet growth.
 The items you can see from the short borrowing are more due to this equity repo instrument.
 For the first question, I think basically these two things, the loan balance and also the margin balance, are still quite in line.
 Actually, I see the number is not too far away.
 Could you further clarify your questions?

-Hi, Levi.
+Hi, Ivy.
 Maybe I'll chime in a little bit on your first question regarding the discrepancy.
 I just want to clarify.
 For our margin financing and securities lending balance, that number does not include our IPO financing balance.
 For the line item loans and advances, that includes our IPO financing balances.
 Actually, in the third quarter, there are two IPOs that extended from September to October.
 If I remember correctly, Yunding Xinyao and Zhao Hui Sheng were the two Hong Kong IPOs that started the IPO subscription process in September, but they eventually got listed in October.
 That is about HKD 25 billion of IPO financing included in our loans and advances balance on the balance sheet, whereas it is not included in the margin financing and securities lending balance.
 I think that kind of explains the discrepancy here.

 Hi.
 Good evening, Management.
 Thanks for taking my questions.
 My first question is regarding the IPO subscription business.
 Just wondering if you can help break down the contribution in this quarter to the interest income, other revenue, and commission.
 Related to that is that recently we saw the news from Hong Kong Stock Exchange saying that they're planning to revise this IPO subscription rule to basically shorten the subscription period from T+5 to T+1.
 Just wondering if the management has done any activity or estimate in terms of the revenue or earnings impact from this.
 Second, just want to quickly check on the new paying customer mix this quarter between the Hong Kong and China clients.
 Lastly is regarding your sales and marketing costs.
 As you mentioned earlier, the unit customer acquisition cost per new paying client is down meaningfully.